RiccardoBiondi/segmentation/docs/CTLungSeg/method.md

 **Return**

   *binarized* : array-like, image tensor in which each voxel GL value is replaced by a str that contains its binary representation.

+## connected_components_wAreas_3d

+Found all the connected components in three dimensions of  the image tensor and te corresponding areas.
+THhe used connectivity is 26.

+**Parameter**

+  *image* : array-like, Binary stack of images

+**Return**

+  *labeled* : array-like, image in which each voxel is assigned to a connected region *areas* :array-like, array of areas(in pixel) of each connected region.